 4.5 / 5

-Bichon Frise Insurance in New Zealand - What You Need to Know
+Bichon Frise Insurance in Australia - What You Need to Know

 Key Breed Facts

-• Size & weight: Small breed, typically 3 - 5 kg as adults.
-Their compact size means lower anaesthesia and medication costs compared to larger breeds, but does not eliminate breed-specific health risks
+• Size & weight: Small breed, typically 3 - 5 kg.
+Their compact size translates to lower medication and anaesthesia costs compared to larger breeds

 Common Health Conditions in Bichon Frises